dk-5599/Rocket-Mortgage--Bank-Case-Study/README.md

 **Objective:** Explore how subscription rates vary by time and financial factors.
 This dashboard investigates how subscription rates are influenced by different months, days of the week, and marital status.
 It also examines how financial factors such as loan status impact subscription rates, providing insights into the temporal and financial dynamics of subscription behaviors.

-### Stacked Bar Chart: Term Deposit Subscription by Month
+**1. Stacked Bar Chart: Term Deposit Subscription by Month**

-**Insight:** May has the highest number of customers contacted, while July has the highest conversion ratio.
+- **Insight:** May has the highest number of customers contacted, while July has the highest conversion ratio.

-**Position:**  Bottom-Left
+- **Dashboard Position:**  Bottom-Left

-### Stacked Bar Chart: Term Deposit Subscription by Day of Week
+**2. Stacked Bar Chart: Term Deposit Subscription by Day of Week**

-**Insight:**  Subscription rates show minimal variance across different days of the week.
+- **Insight:**  Subscription rates show minimal variance across different days of the week.

-**Position:**  Top-Left
+- **Dashboard Position:**  Top-Left

-### Stacked Bar Chart: Term Deposit Subscription by Marital Status
+**3. Stacked Bar Chart: Term Deposit Subscription by Marital Status**

-**Insight:** Married individuals have the highest subscription rate, whereas divorced individuals have the lowest.
+- **Insight:** Married individuals have the highest subscription rate, whereas divorced individuals have the lowest.

-**Position:**  Top-Right
+- **Dashboard Position:**  Top-Right

-### Stacked Bar Chart: Subscribers by Housing Loan, Personal Loan, and Default Status
+**4. Stacked Bar Chart: Subscribers by Housing Loan, Personal Loan, and Default Status**

-**Insight:** Subscribers with housing loans are most prevalent, with no subscribers having credit defaults.
+- **Insight:** Subscribers with housing loans are most prevalent, with no subscribers having credit defaults.

-**Position:** Bottom-Right
+- **Dashboard Position:** Bottom-Right

 [Python Code](Scripts/Dashboard3.ipynb)